 Appreciate – the purpose-driven life.

 More questions can be added, and maybe enough to give us an idea without a doubt that life has a purpose.
 It could be either us that shape or form that purpose, or it could be the force of nature that comes with human desire or, as Prophet Jeremiah said in 1:5: “Before I formed thee in the belly I knew thee, and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations.
 Psalms 127:3-5 Lo, children are a heritage of the LORD: and the fruit of the womb is his reward.”
-So neither we run nor do we hide; the purpose of life is like a shadow that will follow us.
+So, neither we run nor do we hide; the purpose of life is like a shadow that will follow us.

 If our purpose is only our body’s survival, we must physically work hard, save something for tomorrow, be the solution and not the problem, and be a loving and caring family and neighbor.
-An artificial purpose must know oneself before the purpose can be put into place.
+An artificial purpose must know oneself before the purpose can be implemented.
 Planning and designing, execution, and implementation will come next.
 Do we need to imitate other purposes in life?
 Why do we have to follow them?
 Are we not capable of having our purpose?
 We are all capable of having a purpose in life, and we imitate others’ successes and avoid their failures.
 If life’s purpose is to get attention, then this belongs to celebrities.
 If our purpose is to share the word of God, then we belong to those who value the work of the Holy Spirit.
 To get attention is natural, while to share the gospel is spiritual.
 There are many different purposes, and all are natural.
 The harvest is seen, while the spiritual, the actual yield, is unseen.
 The relations are between God and us.

 Psalm 57:2 says, “I cry out to God Most High, to God who fulfills his purpose for me.”